hashicorp/nomad/website/source/docs/drivers/docker.html.md

 ## Task Configuration

-The `exec` driver supports the following configuration in the job spec:
+The `docker` driver supports the following configuration in the job specification:

 * `image` - (Required) The Docker image to run.
 The image may include a tag or custom URL.
 By default it will be fetched from Docker Hub.